Running Berlin Marathon 2020 for Pancreatic Cancer UK

 "I have been proud to be able to use the My Gungahlin platform to be able to help make a difference in a number of fundraising activities and even support other people's fundraising.
 I always hope that the money I have helped raise makes a difference in all these causes.
 I hope the community can get behind me once again with this challenge.
 If each of the 22,400+ My Gungahlin Facebook followers donated just $2 each, this could be huge!"

+Alternatively you can donate straight to the fundraising donation page.
 Please note, as this is a UK based charity donations here are not tax deductible in Australia.
 You are donating in Pound Sterling so please note current exchange rates (£1 is just under $2 at current exchange rates) and your bank may charge additional fees for overseas payments.
 Please don't let this stop you supporting my challenge.
 Please donate or share my fundraising page: Virgin Money Giving - Berlin Marathon, Mark Scarborough

 Pancreatic cancer is the deadliest common cancer, with the lowest survival of all common cancers.
 Pancreatic cancer can be difficult to diagnose.
 This is because it doesn’t usually cause many specific symptoms in the early stages, and symptoms can be quite vague.